ovh/docs/pages/platform/ai/deploy_tuto_08_fastapi_spam_classifier/guide.en-gb.md

 ## Go further

 - You can imagine deploying an AI model with an other tool: **Gradio**.
-Refer to this [tutorial](https://docs.ovh.com/gb/en/publiccloud/ai/deploy/tuto-gradio-sketch-recognition/).
+Read this [tutorial](https://docs.ovh.com/gb/en/publiccloud/ai/deploy/tuto-gradio-sketch-recognition/).
 - Another way to create an AI Deploy app is to use **Streamlit**!
 [Follow this tutorial](https://docs.ovh.com/gb/en/publiccloud/ai/deploy/tuto-streamlit-eda-iris/).

 ## Feedback